-SIA have developed a technique for producing timelines of people's lived experience, drawing on cross-sector data in the IDI.
-This is part of SIA's work to develop new tools and methodologies to make social sector insights more accessible.
+The Social Wellbeing Agency have developed a technique for producing timelines of people's experience, drawing on cross-sector data in the IDI.
+This is part of SWA's work to develop new tools and methodologies to make social sector insights more accessible.